Keloid Treatment Options: From Surgery to Non-Surgical Solutions

 Consult with a Keloid Removal Expert

-Choosing the right approach to keloid care is about more than aesthetics — it’s about ensuring proper diagnosis and treatment, balancing prevention and treatment, and selecting the best mix of surgical and non-surgical strategies.
+Choosing the right approach to keloid care is about more than aesthetics — it’s about ensuring an accurate diagnosis and treatment, balancing prevention and treatment, and selecting the best mix of surgical and non-surgical strategies.
 From laser treatments to pressure therapy, the right expertise makes all the difference in reducing recurrence and achieving lasting results.

 At The Keloid Plastic Surgery Center, our board-certified Plastic and Reconstructive Surgeons — Dr. Roberto Mendez and Dr. Gabriel Salloum — have extensive experience treating all types of keloids, from simple to the most complex.
 With advanced training and access to cutting-edge therapies, including the latest XRT technology, we help patients worldwide regain comfort and confidence.
 Call us today at 833-453-5643 or visit our contact page to schedule your consultation.